Wealthsimple vs. Tangerine in 2025

 Both Wealthsimple and Tangerine pride themselves on excellent customer service.

 Tangerine has ranked #1 in the J.D.
-Power Canada Retail Banking Customer Satisfaction Study for the past 10 years.
-This award tracks customer service among mid-sized banks and includes categories such as convenience and communication & advice.
+Power Canada Retail Banking Customer Satisfaction Study for the past 13 years.
+This award tracks customer service among mid-sized banks and includes categories such as convenience, communication and advice.
 Their licensed investing experts are available by phone between 8 am and 8 pm Eastern time, Monday to Friday.

-Wealthsimple has a dedicated team of portfolio managers and financial experts on call by phone or email.
+Wealthsimple has a dedicated team of portfolio managers and financial experts on call by phone (Monday to Friday between 9 am and 6 pm Eastern time) or via email.
 Their financial advisors are fiduciaries, which means that they’re legally obliged to provide information that’s in your best interest.
 In a world where it can be hard to know whether people have our best interests at heart, it’s great to know that Wealthsimple’s team does, by law.

 Tangerine or Wealthsimple?
 FAQ